 Model history

-First came the Volkswagen "bubble".
-It was called Type 1.
-Then came the bus as Type 2.
-The first edition – T1 – was sold from the 1950 model year up to and including 1967.
-The engine options were the same as those offered for "bobla".
-Like "bobla", T1 received improvements every year.
-From 1964, the model received a small facelift with larger marker lights/indicators and a wider rear window.
+First came the Volkswagen "Beetle".
+It was called the Type 1.
+Then came the "Transporter" as the Type 2.
+The first version of the Type 2 was called the T1.
+It was sold from the 1950 model year up to and including 1967.
+In the early years, the engine choices were the same as for the Volkswagen Type 1.
+After the Volkswagen 1500 (Type 3) saw the light of day, the Type 2 also received 1500 cc engines.
+The cars were continuously upgraded with improvements.
+From 1964, the model received visible changes, including larger marker lights/indicators and a wider rear window.

 Ideal for van camping

-I don't know if it was the Volkswagen bus that was first used for camping, but it has gradually become known for just that – a camper van or camper van for hippies.
-I got to study many Volkswagen T1s on Volksworld outside London.
-There are companies that offer complete furnishing solutions.
-You can choose everything from elegant wood veneer to colorful plastic.
-Fun but expensive hobby cars.
-Unless you own a forest wreck, that is.
+I don't know if it was the Volkswagen bus that was first used for camping, but it is gradually becoming known for exactly that – a camper van or camper for hippies and travelers.
+I got to study many Volkswagen T1s at Volksworld outside London.
+There are companies that offer complete interior solutions for retrofitting in Transporters and Buses.
+You can choose everything from elegant wood veneer to colorful plastic that can give the cars more utility for hobbies and leisure.

 About the pictures